Youth Mental Health – Facing It Together

 When we lived in our little ’58 bungalow in the old part of the city, I was sure that our inability to maintain order for longer than 3 days (okay, 2) at a time, came down to a disproportionate ratio of belongings to space (1 456 491:1).

-As I write this from my bigger, brighter open concept home, dishes sit, unwashed since last night’s dinner.
-Laundry cries out, spilling from hampers, garbage bins try to hold their own while we overwhelm them and my kitchen counter stares arrogantly at me.
-I think it’s saying: “Your Grandmother would never have let this happen despite her four kids”.
+As I write this from my bigger, brighter, open-concept home, dishes sit unwashed since last night’s dinner.
+Laundry cries out, spilling from hampers.
+Garbage bins try to hold their own while we overwhelm them, and my kitchen counter stares arrogantly at me.
+I think it’s saying, “Your Grandmother would never have let this happen despite her four kids.”
 My counters would be right.
+My Grandmother is a master of cleaning house.

 Master of Her Domain

 You see, I come from a family where neither the men, nor the women, sit down.
 They are productive from the time their feet hit the cold ground in the morning to the time they fall, presumably from exhaustion, into bed at night.
-I’d love to have had the genetics of these people.
-Instead, I was born with a love of cooking (not cleaning), more creative (less order) and a cynicism that suggests to me that to keep cleaning this house while my family lives here might just be paving my own road to crazy.
+I’d love to have had more of the genetics of these people.
+Instead, I was born with a love of cooking (not cleaning), with more creativity (but less order), and a cynicism that suggests to me that to keep cleaning this house while my family lives here might just be paving my own road to crazy.

 Other indicators of genetic difference can be seen when, for example, Grandma gets into a near-miss situation in her Lincoln and yells with passionate anger at the other guy: “TURKEY!”
 I’m not sure how I react to those situations.
 I can only assume I black out from rage.
 I digress.